 Up to 80% of women have uterine fibroids by the time they’re 50.
 Not all fibroids cause symptoms, but those that do can make it very difficult to function normally.
-If you’re suffering from heavy periods or other possible fibroid symptoms, reach out to experienced board-certified interventional radiologist Andrew Doe, MD, at Alate Health for help.
-Dr. Doe offers fibroid removal treatments that shrink fibroids and reduce fibroid bleeding to end your symptoms quickly.
+If you’re suffering from heavy periods or other possible fibroid symptoms, reach out to experienced board-certified interventional radiologist Andrew Doe, MD, and Ivy-league trained provider Michelle Nguyen Maneevese, MD, the only female provider of uterine artery embolization in Houston, Texas.
+At Alate Health, the team offers fibroid removal treatments that shrink fibroids and reduce fibroid bleeding to end your symptoms quickly.
 Call the Houston, Texas, office, or use the online appointment tool to set up your visit.

 Uterine fibroids are muscle and fibrous tissue growths inside your uterus.
 There are four types of fibroids: